 Children make good progress in their learning and development overall, due to the challenging range of activities provided by the childminder and her positive support and interaction.
-Effective arrangements exist to ensure the health and safety of children is maintained at all times.
-Detailed policies and procedures are used effectively to provide good quality childcare and systems of assessment are generally developing well.
+Effective arrangements exist to ensure the safety of children is maintained at all times and children's health is given the highest priority.
 The childminder welcomes all children warmly into her home, forming good relationships with both children and parents and is successful in providing an inclusive environment and meeting individual needs appropriately.
-The childminder is beginning to assess her minding practice and identify her strengths and areas for future development towards maintaining continuous improvement.
+The childminder constantly reviews and evaluates her practice, enabling her to identify her strengths and areas for future development to ensure continuous improvement.